aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 _A hands-on guide to deploying OpenClaw as your AI-powered research assistant while controlling the blast radius.
 Built from real operational experience and the latest community security research._

-**Amine Raji** · AI Security Consultant · Molntek
-March 2026

----

 ## Why this guide exists

-OpenClaw is one of the most powerful open-source AI agent platforms available today.
+OpenClaw is a capable open-source AI agent platform.
 It can execute shell commands, control browsers, read and write files, manage calendars, send messages — and it does all of this through the messaging apps you already use.
-That power is exactly why security professionals should care about it, and exactly why deploying it carelessly is dangerous.
+That's exactly why deploying it carelessly is dangerous.

-I started using OpenClaw as my AI security research assistant — automating daily briefings, curating threat intelligence, tracking publications in the AI security space, and managing content workflows.
-I interact with it through Discord, use Ollama for local models, Claude for deep reasoning, and Obsidian to persist everything important.
+I started using OpenClaw as my AI security research assistant — automating daily briefings, curating threat intelligence, tracking publications, and managing content workflows.
+I interact with it through Discord, use Ollama for local models, Claude for deep reasoning, and Obsidian to persist what matters.

-This guide documents how I set it up, the security decisions I made along the way, and what I learned from the community's hard-won experience — including the ClawHavoc supply chain attack that compromised roughly 20% of skills on ClawHub, nine disclosed CVEs (three with public exploit code), and over 135,000 OpenClaw instances found exposed to the public internet with insecure defaults.
+This guide documents how I set it up, the security decisions I made, and what I learned from the community's hard-won experience — including the ClawHavoc supply chain attack, nine disclosed CVEs (three with public exploit code), and over 135,000 OpenClaw instances found exposed to the public internet with insecure defaults.

-The goal is practical: help you get the productivity benefits of an always-on AI agent without creating new attack surfaces in your infrastructure.

 ---